 An up-to-date list of investment funds managed is available on the Management Company's website.
-These may be marketed to professional investors and/or non-professional investors.
+These may be marketed to professional investors and/or non-professional investors b.
+Management fee/fixed service fee

 The Management Company acting as manager of the UCITS or AIFs will act in the best interests of the UCITS and AIFs or the investors therein and the integrity of the market.